ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 .. note::

-   When two defaults are listed, one is the default on Hera, and one is the default on Orion, depending on ``land_analysis_<machine>.yaml`` file used.
+   When two defaults are listed, one is the default on Hera, and one is the default on Orion, depending on the ``land_analysis_<machine>.yaml`` file used.
 The default on Hera is listed first, followed by the default on Orion.

 ``MACHINE:`` (Default: "hera" or "orion")
    The machine (a.k.a. platform or system) on which the workflow will run.
 Currently supported platforms are listed in :numref:`Section %s <LevelsOfSupport>`.
-Valid values: ``"hera"`` | ``"orion"`` | ``"singularity"``
+Valid values: ``"hera"`` | ``"orion"``

-..
-COMMENT: Check Singularity or NOAA Cloud or anything?

 ``SCHED:`` (Default: "slurm")
    The job scheduler to use (e.g., Slurm) on the specified ``MACHINE``.
 Valid values: ``"slurm"``.
 Other options may work with a container but have not been tested: ``"pbspro"`` | ``"lsf"`` | ``"lsfcray"`` | ``"none"``

 ``ACCOUNT:`` (Default: "epic")
-   The account under which users submit jobs to the queue on the specified ``MACHINE``.
+   An account where users can charge their compute resources on the specified ``MACHINE``.
 To determine an appropriate ``ACCOUNT`` field on a system with a Slurm job scheduler, users may run the ``saccount_params`` command to display account details.
 On other systems, users may run the ``groups`` command, which will return a list of projects that the user has permissions for.
 Not all of the listed projects/groups have an HPC allocation, but those that do are potentially valid account names.

 ``EXP_NAME:`` (Default: "LETKF")
    Placeholder --- currently not used in workflow.

 ``EXP_BASEDIR:`` (Default: "/scratch2/NAGAPE/epic/{USER}/landda_test" or "/work/noaa/epic/{USER}/landda_test")
-   The full path to the directory that ``land-DA_workflow`` was cloned into (i.e., ``$LANDDAROOT`` in the documentation).
+   The full path to the parent directory of ``land-DA_workflow`` (i.e., ``$LANDDAROOT`` in the documentation).

 ``JEDI_INSTALL:`` (Default: "/scratch2/NAGAPE/epic/UFS_Land-DA_Dev/jedi_v7" or "/work/noaa/epic/UFS_Land-DA_Dev/jedi_v7_stack1.6")
    The path to the JEDI |skylabv| installation.